Frequently Asked Questions

 How many vehicles may I bring?

 Most of our residents who drive bring their cars, although couples often find they can easily get along with only one.
-However, if driving is one of the things you choose to leave behind, we regularly provide transportation for our residents all over the greater Charlotte area.
+However, if driving is one of the things you choose to leave behind, we regularly provide medical transportation for our residents and schedule weekly group transportation to local stores and banks.

 Will it be difficult to meet new people at Southminster?